Italy Unveils 25-billion-euro Virus Rescue Plan - UrduPoint

 The restrictions have had a profound effect on the way Italians live and work.

-The central streets of Rome were deserted on Wednesday evening and buses that are usually crammed with commuters ran almost empty.
+The central streets of Rome were deserted on Wednesday morning and busses that are usually crammed with commuters ran almost empty.

-Tourists have essentially disappeared and the Vatican's Saint Peter's Square has closed to all but those who want to enter the basilica to pray under its soaring dome overlooking Rome.
+Tourists have largely disappeared and the Vatican's Saint Peter's Square is closed to all but those who want to enter the main basilica to pray under its soaring dome overlooking Rome.

 People have been told to keep at least a metre (three feet) from each other and handshakes are frowned upon.
 Italians have found themselves starting to talk to each other a few steps apart -- while often laughing about the regulations along the way.

-Florence's Uffizi Gallery reported hundreds of thousands of views a few hours after posting a virtual welcome to its now-shuttered permanent collection online.
+"For the love and a sense of responsibility toward Rome and all citizens, with enormous and profound disappointment, we decided to close to help the whole community out," said a sign on one restaurant in Rome's popular Trastevere neighbourhood.

-"As soon as the emergency has passed, we will organise a free carbonara day for doctors, nurses and healthcare workers," a closing note by a restaurant in Rome's popular Trastevere neighbourhood said.
+"As soon as the emergency has passed, we will organise a free carbonara day for doctors, nurses and healthcare workers."All restaurants and bars across Italy have to now by 6:00 pm.

-But Lombardy region leader Attilio Fontana urged the government in Rome to close all stores and public transport for 15 days across the north because "the situation is approaching a dangerous moment".

-He said only essential services such as garbage collection should continue during the total clampdown on public life.